benlasko/Capstone-2/README.md

 ### I increased the number of trees in the Random Forest model as high as 12000, and tried different max features and class weights but didn't get any scores higher than 77%.

-### For the Multi Layer Perceptron neural network I added up to 500 layers, experimented with alphas from .00001 to .05, used adaptive and inversely scaled learning rates, tried different solvers, batch sizes as low as 10, and tanh activation.
+### For the Multi Layer Perceptron neural network I added up to 500 layers, experimented with alphas from .0001 to .05, used adaptive and invscaling learning rates, tried different solvers, relu and tanh activations, and batch sizes as low as 10.
 I wasn't able to tune the MLP model to get a score higher than about 77%.

 ### By tuning the models to account for the imbalanced classes and making changes to my stopwords list I was able to raise the Multi Layer Perceptron neural network model accuracy about 7% from its original scores around 70% but other models performed relatively simliarly to running them with the default parameters.
 SVM, Random Forest, and Multi Layer Perceptron models performed the best.